Main Character Problem, Main Character Solution, and Story Judgment

 Luke Skywalker gets into trouble because he is always testing himself.
 Whether it’s in the bar with Tatooine’s ruffians or out in the rocks searching for R2, this drive he has to see how good he measures up is his problem.

 Nina Sayers suffers from the same problem.
-Whether it’s due to the pressures she feels from her mother constantly checking up on her, or her own inner drive to see whether or not she can dance the dance of the Black Swan, Nina’s troubles find their source in this drive to constantly check the validity of a certain belief, in this case, that she can measure up.
+Whether it’s due to the pressures she feels from her mother constantly checking up on her, or her own inner drive to see if she can dance the dance of the Black Swan, Nina’s troubles find their source in this drive to constantly check the validity of a certain belief, in this case, that she can measure up.

-Dogfights in space and imaginary dance competitors are the various means with which each film communicates the effects of this problem, but in the end both films are examining the same problem.
-And because both characters face the same type of problem, they both will find resolution in the same place.
+Dogfights in space and imaginary dance competitors are the various means with which each film communicates the effects of this problem, yet both films examine the same problem.
+And because both characters face the same type of problem, they both will find resolution in the same area.

-If someone experiences trouble because they are driven to check something out or because someone else tests them, their solution can only come in the form of trust.
+If someone experiences trouble because of a drive to check something out or because someone else tests them, their solution can only come in the form of trust.
 If you constantly check something and it only makes things worse, the best thing to do is to simply let go and trust that things will work out.
 In the same way that prevention can solve problems of pursuit (as in The Terminator), trusting something without checking first for validation solves a problem of test.
 Luke and Nina solve their individual problems precisely this way.

 If this seems too reductive, consider that this is only one part of the story’s real problem, the problem most personal to the Main Character.
 There are still the other characters in the story to consider who may, or may not—depending on the story’s dynamics—be experiencing a similar curse of validation.